 Minimizes Serious Falls

-This indicates the percentage of residents that suffered from a fall which resulted in severe injury.
+This indicates the percentage of residents that sustained a fall resulting in severe injury.

 Minimizes Urinary Tract Infections